 This is the booklet you’ll need to fill out to apply for the Offer in Compromise.
 The booklet has all the information you’ll need to fill out the application; however, you may want to have a tax attorney look at it as well.
 The application is very detailed, and you should be prepared to show complete documentation of any claims made in the packet.
 The booklet consists of Form 433-A for individuals, Form 433-B for businesses, and Form 656, which is the Offer In Compromise application.

-If you’re in this situation, the best thing you can do is get help with tax debt relief from Solvable.
+If you’re in this situation, the best thing you can do is get help with back tax assistance from Solvable.
 It is not an easy process, and you may not qualify for all programs, but with help, you may be surprised at the results.
-With full disclosure of the facts and mitigating circumstances taken into account, you may be able to have your tax debt reduced substantially.
+With full disclosure of the facts and mitigating circumstances taken into account, you may be able to have your back taxes reduced substantially.